 These gorgeous pink keto Champagne chocolate truffles make for an elegant and delicious gift, perfect for romantic occasions.
-The best part is that they are homemade.
-Anyone can buy a luxury box of Charbonnel truffles, but I believe anyone would feel way more appreciated if they knew their valentine actually put work into lovingly hand making chocolates 💘💘
+The best part is that they are homemade!
+Who wouldn’t feel more appreciated if they knew their valentine actually put work into lovingly hand making chocolates? 💘💘

 The recipes for regular chocolate truffles are softer and creamier, as they take a higher percentage of cream in the ganache.
-The traditional truffles must be refrigerated and then hand rolled.
+Normally, they are hand rolled.

-Sugar-free white chocolate (or milk chocolate) – get a sugar-free, keto friendly white chocolate that tastes good by itself, like this or this.
-The original nama chocolate that inspired this recipe is made with milk chocolate, but I think the taste of white chocolate and specially the color is a better match for this recipe – as I wanted the truffles to be rose colored.
+Sugar-free white chocolate (or milk chocolate) – get a sugar-free, keto friendly white chocolate that tastes good by itself.
+The original nama chocolate that inspired this recipe is made with milk chocolate, but I think the taste of white chocolate and specially the color is a better match for this recipe – as I wanted the truffles to be pink!

-The same recipe can be done with a sugar-free milk chocolate if that’s your preference, but be warned that the resulting keto Champagne truffles will not be pink in color – not even adding the food coloring.
+The same recipe can be done with a sugar-free milk chocolate if that’s your preference, but be warned that the resulting keto Champagne truffles will not be pink in color – not even if you add food coloring.

 Fresh heavy cream or HWC (heavy whipping cream) – heavy as in minimum of 35% fat content.
 The more fatty the cream, the better it combines with the chocolate, and the creamier these keto truffles will be!

-Champagne, prosecco or sparkling wine – Easy to chose: just use your favorite.
+Champagne, prosecco or sparkling wine – Easy to chose: just pick your favorite.
 You’ll need only a glass for the recipe!
 Feel free to drink the rest of the bottle🤤

 Brandy or Cognac – nama chocolates take much of their flavor from the alcohol in them.
 No, the Champagne is definitely not enough… The Champagne nama from the Japanese Royce’ brand uses brandy and Champagne combined.

 Dutch process cocoa powder – To coat the truffles, decorate, and prevent them from melting on your fingers.
-I recommend using a Dutch processed cocoa powder, which has the bitterness removed and will complement the sweet and fruity taste of these truffles beautifully.
+I recommend using a Dutch processed cocoa powder, which has the bitterness removed and will complement the elegant fruity taste of these truffles beautifully.
 Natural cocoa powder is somewhat bitter and acidic, which masks the delicate flavors of the Champagne chocolate.

-I decided to only coat the tops so that I could see the nice color contrast of the delicate pink chocolate and the dark cocoa powder on the top.
-This is best for square chocolates.
+I decided to only coat the tops of these keto truffles with cocoa to showcase the unique color contrast of the delicate pink chocolate and the dark cocoa powder on the top.
+This is best for square cut chocolates.

-Pink food coloring – this is optional, but if you are planning to gift these chocolates on Valentine’s day inspired or romantic birthday or wedding anniversary gift, doesn’t it look just gorgeous to have pink chocolates?
+Pink food coloring – this is optional, but if you are planning to gift these chocolates on Valentine’s day, or a romantic birthday or wedding anniversary, why not make them look the part?
 We can easily achieve a gorgeous, delicate pink shade on white chocolate by adding a few drops of pink food grade colorant.

-Even if you chose a rosé Champagne as ingredient for the keto truffles you will still have to add some pink coloring as the color in the rosé Champagne is still not strong enough to give the chocolate a pink shade.
+Even if you chose a rosé Champagne as ingredient for the keto truffles you will still have to add some pink coloring as the color in the rosé Champagne is enough to give the chocolate a pink shade.

-Vanilla beans – also optional, but if you are using white chocolate and love the flavor combo of white chocolate and vanilla, this is gonna be right up in your alley.
+Vanilla beans – also optional, but white chocolate and vanilla is a match made in heaven!
 You don’t need much, but make sure that you use real vanilla bean pods and not any vanilla flavoring extract.
 Not only for the best flavor, but also to avoid adding any more liquid to the recipe, which will alter the texture of the keto chocolate truffles.

 Alcoholic beverages vary wildly in the amount of carbs.
-What’s is not keto approved is not generally the alcohol per se, but the extra carbs that remain after the fermentation process or that are added at a later stage in the form of extra sugar.
+What’s not ideal on a keto diet is not generally the alcohol per se, but the extra carbs that remain after the fermentation process or that are added at a later stage in the form of extra sugar.

 For example, beer contains carbs from grains, varying a lot by brand.
 Liqueurs contains carbs from added sugar and cream (unless you make a sugar-free liqueur!)
-But pure spirits like vodka, whiskey, rum or tequila contain zero carbs, being the best keto approved alcoholic drinks.
+But pure spirits like vodka, whiskey, rum or tequila contain zero carbs, making them the best keto alcoholic drinks.
 But you don’t have to drink only hard liquor!

-The great news is that, for dry wines and Champagne – which are basically sparkling wines – have much less carbs left behind during the fermentation process than their sweet counterparts.
+Dry wines and Champagne – which are basically sparkling wines – have much less carbs left behind during the fermentation process than their sweet counterparts.
 Dry wines and sparkling wines (brut or extra-dry Champagne and prosecco) have the least amount of carbs in fermented beverages, at 2 grams per glass or less!

-You have 3 options for the keto chocolate mold:
+You have 3 options for the Japanese chocolate mold: